Hrithik Roshan's REACTION To 'Kaho Naa Pyaar Hai' Remake!

 Hrithik Roshan is currently on cloud nine.
 His latest release, Super 30' is having a blockbuster run at the box office.
 The film has him essaying the role of Patna-based mathematician, Anand Kumar.
 'Super 30' has already been declared tax-free in eight states in India.

 In 2000, Hrithik made his smashing debut in the film industry with 'Kaho Naa Pyaar Hai'.
-The film turned him into an overnight sensation, earning him a huge fan-base.
+The film turned him into an overnight sensation, earning him a huge fan base.
 Recently in an interview with Pinkvilla, when the actor was asked about a remake of this iconic film, here's what he had to say.

 Hrithik Was Taken By Surprise

-When the entertainment portal asked if he thinks his debut film could be remade or have a sequel, the actor was stunned and asked, "Why would anyone want to remake 'Kaho Naa Pyaar Hai?'
+When the entertainment portal asked if he thinks his debut film could be remade or have a sequel, the actor was stunned and asked, "Why would anyone want to remake 'Kaho Naa Pyaar Hai'?

 The Actor Talks About The Cast